superkerokero/naruhodo/README.md

 [日本語はこちら](README-ja.md)

-`naruhodo` is a python library for generating dependency structure graph(DSG) and knowledge structure graph(KSG) in networkx format from Japanese text or urls that contain Japanese texts.
+`naruhodo` is a python library for generating dependency structure graph(DSG) and knowledge structure graph(KSG) from English/Japanese text or urls that contain English/Japanese texts.
 You can visualize these graphs directly in jupyter notebook or export graphs to JSON file for visualization using external programs.

 ### Dependency structure graph (DSG)